Russia's manufacturing PMI falls to 52.6 in April

-Russia's manufacturing industries saw a moderate improvement in April 2023, with the business activity index falling slightly to 52.6 points compared to 53.2 points in March, S&P Global said in a press release on May 1. (chart)
+Russia's manufacturing industries saw a moderate improvement in April 2023, with the business activity index falling slightly to 52.6 points compared with 53.2 points in March, S&P Global said in a press release on May 1. (chart)

 Overall growth was driven by an increase in output and new orders, and firms expanded their workforce numbers at a faster pace, allowing them to work through backlogs quickly.